ShenghaoLin/Java-CPP-Translator/README.md

 # Translator Java to C++

-This is a work in progress.
+This Java to C++ translator fully works for test inputs 000 to 050.

-The given task to translate Java programs to C++ was divided in 5 phases.
-The translator currently supports translation of header files for the first 20 test inputs given in src/test/java/inputs/.
-Furthermore, translation of implementation and main files are also supported for some inputs.
-However, this is conditional on the input for now since Phases 4 and 5 are not fully working yet.
-For example, the translator will correctly translate src/test/java/inputs/Input/Input.java (which is the exercise from java-lang-in-class) but may not translate other inputs due to lack of functionality in Phase 4.
-Thus, phases 4 and 5 are still a work in progress for the first 20 inputs.
+The given task to translate Java programs to C++ was divided into 5 phases.
+The translator currently supports translation of header files and implementation files for all 51 inputs (000 to 050) given in src/test/java/inputs/. for the first 20 test inputs given in src/test/java/inputs/.
+This means that the translator support dynamic dispath, method overriding, method overloading, all runtime checks including arrays, Java casts, arrays and multidimensional arrays.
+Overall, this is a robust translator capable of translating a variety of test inputs successfully.

-The translator currently supports translations up to the Object initialization class done in class.
-Arrays and null checking are not supported.
-As stated above, the translation is correct for the first 20 inputs for their header files.
-For the implementation and main files the translation is still condiitonal on the contents of the input.
+It should be noted that the translator does not support more complicated translations such as those that involve other Java packages (ex. java.util) or access to static variables through a child class.
+This behavior can be seen when translating homework2 under inputs folder.
+This file, named LinkedList.java, creates a linked list and is not supported under our current translator.

-You may run each separately or simply run the entire translator.
+You may run each phase separately or simply run the entire translator.
 The commands follow bellow.

 Before running, initiate a SBT shell, compile and run Boot.java